-Best Starter Bike Reviews & Recommendations 2021
+Best Starter Bikes Reviews & Recommendations 2021

 Unfortunately, this bike may not be street legal in Florida, Pennsylvania, or New York.
 This means you’ll either have to avoid riding it on the road or make some modifications before riding it.
-The bike also required some assembly upon delivery.
+The bike also requires some assembly upon delivery.
 This includes the handlebars, brakes, wheels, fender, and number plate.

 This 14-horsepower enduro bike is perfect for those learning to ride.
-It comes 95-percent assembled and features a 200cc fuel-injected engine with an EFI system.
+It comes 95 percent assembled and features a 200cc fuel-injected engine with an EFI system.
 It’ll perform well in all weather conditions and elevations.
 Riding this bike is fun with the easy-to-read LCD digital display with LED daytime running lights.
 The small amount of assembly required is to connect the battery, handlebars, and rearview mirrors.
 The large 17-inch tires are a decent width and have an aggressive tread for dependable traction.
 The bike comes with a two-year limited powertrain warranty.

 This supersized trail bike is perfect for young and older riders.
 It comes in the three stylish colors of black, red, and sand.
 The tires are super wide and measure 19 inches in diameter.
 The tread is a broad block pattern for plenty of traction on soft surfaces.
 Riding it is super comfortable with the extra broad seat and upright handlebar position.
 Powering the bike is a 196cc four-stroke engine that’s air-cooled.
 Riders weighing up to 200 pounds can safely ride this bike.
 What makes it stand out is the large fuel capacity, requiring you to fuel up less often.